actions-marketplace-validations/DanielBunting_ReactorObfuscation/README.md

 - `project_file`: The path to the .NET Reactor project file.
 This file contains the configuration for the obfuscation process.
 - `input_path`: The path to the .NET assembly (.dll or .exe) that you want to obfuscate.
 - `output_path`: The destination path where the obfuscated assembly will be saved.
-- `license_file`: The path to the license file necessary for running .NET Reactor.
+- `license_file`: (Optional) The path to the license file necessary for running .NET Reactor.
+If omitted, .NET Reactor will run without a license file.
+- `version`: (Optional) Specifies the version of .NET Reactor to use.
+Defaults to "latest".
+Use specific version numbers to target a particular release.
+- `additional_params`: (Optional) Additional command line parameters to pass to the .NET Reactor CLI.
+This can be used to customize the obfuscation process further.

 ## Usage